ancronie/azure-content/articles/mobile-engagement-windows-store-sdk-overview.md

 ##Release notes

-###3.1.0 (05/21/2015)

--   The Mobile Engagement device id is now based on a GUID generated at installation time
+##3.2.0 (07/23/2015)

+-   Mobile Engagement reach now run in background to manages push.
+-   Some views have been updated for notification and contents.

 For earlier version please see the [complete release notes](mobile-engagement-windows-store-release-notes.md)